fanq15/FewX/README.md

 You can reference the [original FSOD implementation](https://github.com/fanq15/FSOD-code) on the [Few-Shot-Object-Detection-Dataset](https://github.com/fanq15/Few-Shot-Object-Detection-Dataset).

 ## Installation
 You only need to install [detectron2](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md).
 We recommend the Pre-Built Detectron2 (Linux only) version with pytorch 1.5.
-I use the Pre-Built Detectron2 with CUDA10.1 and torch1.5 and you can run this code to install it.
+I use the Pre-Built Detectron2 with CUDA 10.1 and pytorch 1.5 and you can run this code to install it.

 ```
 python -m pip install detectron2 -f \